ryan-boder-zz/android-kernel-piano-kata/Hardware.md

 DMA devices need [memory coherence](https://en.wikipedia.org/wiki/Memory_coherence) with the CPU to ensure that changes are immediately visible to both sides and not stuck somewhere in cache.

 :white_check_mark: Use [dma_alloc_coherent()](https://www.kernel.org/doc/Documentation/DMA-API.txt) to allocate a contiguous region of coherent memory in kernel space that can be used as shared memory with the audio device.
-The region should be big enough to contain all the memory you need shared with the device.
+The region should be big enough to contain 2 x 16384 byte write buffers which is all the memory you need shared with the device.

 :white_check_mark: Don't forget to dma_free_coherent() the DMA memory when you're done.